Roy Harper (character): 2004–2006: Death of Donna Troy and reforming the Outsiders

-Not long after his recovery, the Outsiders took on a case which involved a child-slaver and molester named Tanner.
-One of Tanner's informants recognized Roy from years prior, and led Tanner to Lian.
-Lian's nanny was killed and the girl was branded with Tanner's mark.
-The Outsiders arrived just in time to save Lian and other children from being flown out of New York.

-Roy's near-death experience from gunshot wounds saved his life when he faced Deathstroke.
-Since the Outsiders began, Roy had been collecting intel from Batman, but he found out that it was not actually Batman, it was Deathstroke posing as him.
-Deathstroke and Arsenal fought, with Deathstroke intending to kill him, but when the mercenary discovered the bullet scars on Arsenal's chest, he figured Arsenal had suffered enough and gave him a "pass", as a sign of respect for the history between the two with the Titans as well.
-About the same time, Arsenal was also kidnapped by Constantine Drakon, Green Arrow's nemesis.
-Drakon was working with the Riddler, and slit Roy's throat so that he would have to apply constant pressure or die.
-The Outsiders helped search for and rescue Roy.

-When Indigo was corrupted by Lex Luthor and exploded, killing herself in the process and almost killing the Outsiders and Teen Titans, Dick left the team, leaving Roy to assume full leadership of the team.
+Mourning Donna's death, Roy dons a new, more advanced suit and assembles a new team of Outsiders.
+During a mission, Roy is shot five times in the chest, leaving him out of commission for three months.
+During a later battle with Deathstroke, Roy is spared after Deathstroke sees the bullet scars on Arsenal's chest, reasoning that he has suffered enough.

-After the return of Donna Troy, Roy began to rethink his position as an Outsider.
-While leading an effort to take down the Secret Society, Roy realized that working like this was too much for him, and that operating from the shadows wasn't for him, and that he wasn't meant to blur the line.
-When Lian told him that she saw him up at night, looking sad, Roy finally made the decision to leave the Outsiders, accepting that he was not made for the life of a cloak-and-dagger type hero.
-He handed leadership of the team officially back to Dick and took his leave, seeking to be a hero more in the light, aspiring to be more of a hero that can be an inspiration to people and to Lian.
+After the return of Donna Troy, Roy begins to rethink his position as an Outsider.
+While leading an effort to take down the Secret Society, Roy realized that working like this was too much for him, and that operating from the shadows was not for him, and that he was not meant to blur the line.
+When Lian told him that she saw him up at night, looking sad, Roy decides to leave the Outsiders, accepting that he was not made for the life of a cloak-and-dagger type hero.
+He hands leadership of the team back to Dick and took his leave, seeking to be a hero more in the light, aspiring to be more of a hero that can be an inspiration to people and to Lian.